Detention Center Post-Release Volunteers

 Immigration and Customs Enforcement detains people for many reasons: some are awaiting their asylum claim to be processed, others may have crossed a border without permission or legally approached a border to request asylum, some may have errors in their immigration documents or expired visas.
 Detainees are sent to this facility from all over the country and are not necessarily given a time frame for how long they will be detained.
 Some stay in the center for only a few days or weeks, others up to several years.
 Some have been living in the US for years or even decades, and all are separated from families on the outside.

-World Relief partners with AID NW, a nonprofit who also welcomes those released from detention, to host a Welcome Center RV just outside the ICE processing center.
-Currently, all operations are being held outside in order to comply with CDC procedures and protocols.
+World Relief partners with AID NW, a nonprofit who also welcomes those released from detention, to host a Welcome Center RV just outside the ICE processing center in Tacoma.
 Volunteers greet released detainees (while socially distanced) with snacks, backpacks and clothing and offer assistance in navigating their next steps when appropriate.
 This can involve offering phones so that people can contact family and friends, guidance for travel and navigation to host homes.

 - Spanish speakers preferred

-Volunteers host recently released detainees in their homes for 1 to 5 days while they navigate their transportation to a destination outside the Seattle-Tacoma metro area.
-Find out more in our host home section.
+Volunteers host recently released detainees in their homes for 1-5 days while they navigate their transportation to a destination outside the Seattle-Tacoma metro area.
+Learn more in our on call host home section.